 The University of Florida is offering free tuition and fees for the Spring and Summer 2018 terms for courses offered through this program.

-The Course Listings for Spring 2018 will be updated on a regular basis.
+The Course Listings for Summer 2018 will be updated on a regular basis.
 Continue to refer to this list in your application process.

 Yes, students may also continue as non-degree seeking, paying the UF Online in-state rate, with no additional documentation required through the Fall 2018 term.

 Yes, upon request, effective Fall 2018, undergraduate students from Puerto Rico and/or the U.S. Virgin Islands will be considered for degree-seeking status in UF Online at normal UF Online tuition (75% of the residential in-state tuition with reduced fees).
 Applying as a degree-seeking student requires being in good standing at 4-year colleges and/or universities in Puerto Rico or the U.S. Virgin Islands and providing appropriate documentation by August 30, 2018.
 UF will evaluate what credits can be transferred from the student's former institution to the student's UF transcript.

 Credits earned at UF may be transferred to any other public institution in the state of Florida.
 Courses in this online program are part of the statewide common course inventory and transfer between colleges/universities within the state.
 UF credits earned may be transferable to universities in Puerto Rico, U.S. Virgin Islands, and other states, but that determination will be made by the individual universities.